mrzacsmith/four-three-sprint-challenge-auth/codegrade_setup.md

 ### Auto Tests (5 points)

 >Automatic tests are run against your branch, to check how closely your work matches specification.
+The tests you write as part of the assignment, which can be run locally with `npm test`, will also be executed by Codegrade.
 It is crucial that test your API manually using HTTPie or Postman, and troubleshoot using log statements or the debugger.
 Do not rely on the automatic tests alone to check your progress!